babelsociety/website/content/blog/beyond-market-economy/index.md

 # Issues: the root cause

-All the issues so far discussed stems from a single design decision that all variations of Market Economy abide to: **the quality of life of an individual is strictly bound by how good of a seller they are**.
+All the issues so far discussed stems from a single design decision that all variations of Market Economy abide to: **an individual's quality of life is strictly bound to how good of a seller they are**.

 Let's analyze what it means.